My Purpose? Fine-Tuned Earth

 Dr Hugh Ross outlines the uniqueness of planet Earth as the ‘Goldilocks Planet’.
 He lists twenty unrelated essentials that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) And each of these 20 unrelated essentials require 'just right' conditions to come to fruition.

 Our sun may have had a gravitational encounter with some large stars, which operated like a high velocity slingshot and expelled us far into the safe zone.
-Our sun was flung between two spiral arms of the galaxy, which caused it to orbit around the centre of the galaxy at almost the same pace as the rotations of the spiral arms; we pass across the spiral arms once every billion years, which is a volatile experience not to be desired!
+Our sun was flung between two spiral arms of the galaxy, which caused it to orbit around the centre of the galaxy at almost the same pace as the rotations of the spiral arms.

-You may think this isn’t the optimal position if we still have to pass through them at times.
+You may think this isn’t the optimal position if we don't match the spiral arm rotations exactly.
 However, if the Sun was positioned equidistant between two spiral arms it would be subject to mean-motion resonance which would prohibit life in its solar system.

 We have such a gigantic moon for the size of our planet.
-Its 50x bigger than any other moon in the solar system when compared to the mass of the planetary body it orbits.
+Its x50 bigger than any other moon in the solar system when compared to the mass of the planetary body it orbits.
 Ours is not an ordinary moon; it has many functions (tidal and seasonal regulation for instance) which are necessary for sustaining life.
 This is an anomaly that Science is at a loss to explain.
 Genesis records an answer however - God created our unique planet and its unusual moon to sustain life.